Getting your Trinity Audio player ready... |

 Yale SOM states that it has no preference between the GMAT and GRE for MBA applicants.

-Now that you know what the testing requirements are for Yale MBA admissions, let’s take a look at what kinds of GMAT scores admitted students at Yale SOM have.
+Now you know what the testing requirements are for Yale MBA admissions.
+Let’s take a look at what kinds of GMAT scores admitted students at Yale SOM have.

 What Is the Average GMAT Score for Yale?

-As you might expect, the Yale average GMAT score for the class of 2023 is pretty impressive, as are other recent class averages.
-Let’s take a look at some key GMAT score metrics of Yale SOM classes over the past 3 years.
+As you might expect, the Yale average GMAT score for the class of 2026 is pretty impressive, as are other recent class averages.
+Let’s take a look at some key legacy GMAT score metrics of Yale SOM classes over the past 3 years.

-As we can see in the table above, Yale SOM MBA students in recent class years have scored, on average, in the 720-730 range.
-Furthermore, the average GMAT score ticked up in the class of 2023, as did the mid-80% GMAT score range, the low end of which is 10 points higher than it was in the previous two classes.
+We can see that Yale SOM MBA students in recent class years have scored, on average, in the mid-720 range.
+Furthermore, the average GMAT score ticked up in the class of 2026.

-If you’re unaware, the middle 80% GMAT range, or “mid-80%,” tells us that 80% of students in the class scored within that range, 10% of the class scored below that range, and 10% scored above.
+Take a look at the middle 80% GMAT range, or “mid-80%.”
+It tells us that 80% of students in the class scored within that range, 10% of the class scored below that range, and 10% scored above.
+The full GMAT range was not available for the class of 2026.

-So, in the case of the Yale SOM class of 2023, 80% of enrolled MBA students who submitted GMAT scores scored within the 70-point range from 690-760.
-The lowest 10% scored between 640 and 690 (as we can see from the GMAT range in the third column).
-Finally, the highest 10% scored between 760 and 780.
+In the case of the Yale SOM class of 2026, 80% of enrolled MBA students who submitted GMAT scores scored within the 60-point range from 700 to 760.
+This range is significantly higher than the 640-730 range for the class of 2025.

 KEY FACT: